Vanilla-OS/ABRoot/README.md

 </div>

 > **NOTE**: ABRoot v2 is currently in development.
 The current
-> version is v1, which is available in the `main` branch.
+> version is v1, which is available in the `v1` branch.